mlswg/mls-protocol/draft-ietf-mls-protocol.md

 removing a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
-An `external` sender might send a ReInit proposal to enforce a changed policy regarding MLS versions or ciphersuites.
+An `external` sender might send a ReInit proposal to enforce a changed policy regarding MLS versions or cipher suites.

 The `external` SenderType requires that signers are pre-provisioned to the clients within a group and can only be used if the